rkawa01/agh-stochastic-ml/lab1/introduction.md

 $$
 \widetilde{\mathbf{w}} \leftarrow \widetilde{\mathbf{w}} - \alpha \nabla_{\widetilde{\mathbf{w}}} \mathcal{L}
 $$

-- $\alpha$ is the **learning rate**, a small number (like 0.01) that controls how big each step is.
-In practice, choosing the learning rate $\alpha$ is crucial: if it's too large, the loss might overshoot and diverge; if it's too small, training could take ages.

 3. **Repeat**: Keep updating until the loss stops getting smaller (or we've done enough steps).